Sanrax/flashcart-guides/docs/cart-guides/r4i-sdhc.md

     !!! warning "Cheats, Soft-Reset, and RTS"

         Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, considering using R4iMenu or YSMenu.
+If these features are important to you, consider using R4iMenu or YSMenu.
 Note that if cheats are a primary concern, YSMenu is the best choice.
 R4iMenu can have issues with some cheat codes.

         Real-Time-Save (save states), are only supported in R4iMenu.
-Use the R4iMenu tab if this is a feature you'd like to use.
+Follow the R4iMenu guide if this is a feature you'd like to use.

     ### Setup Guide: